 - Tomatoes

-It’s broiled until bubbly and golden, creating a rich, indulgent meal.
+Chefs broil the dish until it isbubbly and golden, creating a rich, indulgent meal.
 The Hot Brown is one of the most searched‑for Kentucky traditional foods and a must‑try for visitors exploring Louisville’s culinary scene.

 🥩 Kentucky Burgoo